TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 90 - 9/24 (Monday)
 Ok so I have some progress to report.
 Project 7 is underway and I do have a map showing on the page now.
 This is happening and there is hope.

+### Day 91 - 9/25 (Tuesday)
+Continued working on Project 7.
+So far I have a map render to the viewport.
+It's displaying the markers and fetching the location data using the Foursquare API and Axios.
+Also I have InfoWindow displaying information about each location.